filipsam-my-github/kraszak-banger/README.md

    pip install pygame-ce
    pip install moderngl
    pip install wxPython
+   pip install pytest

-5. Run the game by opening it from direct folder or by following comands in comand prompt
+5. Run the game by opening it from direct folder or by following commands in command prompt
-    ```Comand prompt
+    ```Command prompt
     cd YOUR_PATH_TO_GAMES_FOLDER
     python main.py